kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 Replace `12345` with how much you want to tip the person.
 Replace `@person` with whom you want to tip it to.

-For example, `.tip 1 @RockSteady#7588` will tip the user called "RockSteady"  1 TRTL.
+For example, `.tip 1 @RockSteady#7588` will tip the user called "RockSteady"  1 XKR.

-* The minimum you can send is 0.01 TRTL, and the bot will take an extra 0.1 TRTL on top of what you tipped to account for fees
+* The minimum you can send is 0.01 XKR, and the bot will take an extra 0.1 XKR on top of what you tipped to account for fees
-So if you tipped 1 TRTL, 1.1 TRTL will be pulled from your account so that the full 1 TRTL reaches the recipient*
+So if you tipped 1 XKR, 1.1 XKR will be pulled from your account so that the full 1 XKR reaches the recipient*

 ### Adding a Message when Tipping